Symphony No. 9 (Bruckner): Second movement

 The discarded Trios 1 & 2 have been premiered by the Strub Quartet (1940).
 A recording of this performance is stored in the Deutsches Rundfunkarchiv.
-Later recordings have been stored in the Bruckner Archive.
-The three versions of the Trio have been published by Cohrs.
-Ricardo Luna has recorded the three successive versions of the trio in an own arrangement for chamber orchestra in 2013.
+A symphonic version of Trios No. 1 and No. 2, in an edition by William Carragan, was performed by Hubert Soudant with the Hiversum Radio Philharmonic Orchestra and by Manfred Mayrhofer with the Bruckner Orchestra Linz.
+Recordings of these live performances are available in the Bruckner Archive The three versions of the Trio have been published by Cohrs.
+The edition by Cohrs was performed by Vasilly Sinaisky with the BBC Philharmonic Orchestra.
+A recording of this live performance is available in the Bruckner Archive.
+Mayrhofer's and Sinaisky's performances are also available on Bruckner Society CD BSVD-216.
+Ricardo Luna has also recorded the three successive versions of the trio in an own arrangement for chamber orchestra in 2013 and in 2022 in symphonic version with the Bolton Symphony Orchestra.

 Third movement

 First part

 The three-part Adagio in E major (4/4) "has experienced innumerable interpretations seeking to describe its mood and will undoubtedly experience these in the future."
 For example, Göllerich and Auer see the beginning "in the bleak mood of the erring Parsifal (the prelude to Richard Wagner's Third Act of the Dedication Festival)".
 In terms of compositional analysis, the phenomenon of tone splitting plays an integral role in this movement's beginning.

 Bruckner called this movement his "Farewell to Life".
 It begins in tonal ambiguity, and is the most troubled opening to any Bruckner Adagio, although it achieves lyrical serenity and awe.
 The main theme is a portent for the chromaticism of the movement, starting with an upward leap of a minor ninth and containing all 12 tones of the chromatic scale:

 The initial tone B is split or differs in its two neighboring notes C and A, whereby the distinctive ninth interval jump gives the beginning of the movement an intensive sound charge.
 The subsequent chromatic downhill C, B, A leads to a sudden crash of octaves, followed by diatonic upright phrases ending in a plaintive tone.
 Bruckner did not compose another Adagio that raised a unanimous melodic movement without any accompaniment.
 Bruckner's sketches and drafts show this beginning was unplanned.

 The rest of the strings and the Wagner tubas set themselves in full tone on the third beat of the second bar.
 The latter are used here for the first time in the Ninth Symphony, a delayed method Bruckner has used in his Seventh Symphony.
 Here, at the beginning of his mourning song for the death of Wagner, Bruckner calls for these instruments to enter, with their round and dark sound, for the first time.
 The Adagio of the Seventh begins with a full chord accompaniment, unlike in the Ninth.
 While in the Seventh, the basic key of C minor is set from the beginning, the basic key of E major in the Ninth is initially completely avoided, only called forth after a lengthy delay.